oozie/pyhumod/docs/EventHandling.rst

-Event Handling / Responding to events
+Event handling / responding to events
 =====================================
 Event handling functionality helps you interact with your modem: respond to RSSI change, new message delivery, incoming call flow report and more.